benderb64/Bamazon/README.md

 <ul>

 ## How it Works
-<p>When the user prompts the application to run, it is first welcomed, then asked if they would like to purchase an item or exit the application.
-If purchase is selected, the available items will print to the console:
+<p>When the user prompts the application to run, they are shown the list of items available to purchase.
+They are then asked to enter the ID of the item they wish to order.
 </p>

 ![Image description](https://github.com/benderb64/Bamazon/blob/master/images/Item_Prompt.PNG)